A bimonthly magazine of

 For joint applications, does every applicant need to submit their own materials?

-Yes and no. Joint applicants share all application materials except for CVs and Biographies.
-Each applicant must submit their own CV and Bio.
-All materials may be sent by one of the applicants.
+Joint applicants share all application materials except for CVs.
+Every applicants’ CV must be included in the application, but all materials may be sent by one of the applicants.

 Do you require a letter of recommendation?